MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 ```

 In addition to what the `xcodeproj` macro does today, if a value is provided for the `schemes`
-parameter, the macro will collect all of the targets listed in the test and launch actions (not the
+parameter, the macro will:
+1. Collect all of the targets listed in the test and launch actions (not the
    build action) and add them to the overall targets list.
+2. Serialize the scheme `struct` values to JSON and set those values in the `schemes` attribute of
+   `_xcodeproj`.

-We only collect targets from the test action
+We only collect targets from the test action and launch action because the target list for
-and launch action because the target list for `xcodeproj` should only contain top-level or
+`xcodeproj` should only contain top-level or leaf-nodes (i.e., not depeneded upon by other targets
-leaf-nodes (i.e., not depeneded upon by other targets in the Xcode project).
+in the Xcode project).

 _NOTE: If desired, we can leave the signature of `xcodeproj` as it is today.
 If we go that route, we
 will retrieve the parameters from the `kwargs`._